Neocolonialism (video game): Reception

 Grand Theft Auto may let you go nuts in a city or even a state, but for a truly large-scale bout of pure psychopathy you'll want to manipulate global markets.
-NeoColonialism puts you in the shoes of a banker treating the world as your own personal financial pinata, and you won't stop beating it until every last penny is hammered out and all that's left is a sad little pile of confetti.
+NeoColonialism puts you in the shoes of a banker treating the world as your own personal financial piñata, and you won't stop beating it until every last penny is hammered out and all that's left is a sad little pile of confetti.